The Restorative Scriptures Company

 1 Nephi-Moroni.

-Abraham-Moses, JST, Smith’s church history, + 87 uncannonized, & a word index.
+Abraham-Moses, JST, Smith’s actual church history, + 87 uncanonized + 100 "Early Brethren" revelations, & a word index.

-You get to feel confident that you're reading pure revelation as it was recorded from Smith's mouth, rather than reading what an academic department determined they want in the scriptures over the last 170+ years.
-Every substantive instance Smith’s editing committee changed the text between 1829-1844, we left a footnote with the most original text, making the RV a truly original set of scriptures, even more transparent than the final version published under Smith's supervision.
+2. Historically significant - The RV contains Joseph Smith's earliest and latest published revelations.
+While the foundational text of the RV is 1840-1844, Every substantive instance Smith’s editing committee changed the text between 1829-1844, we left a footnote with the most original text, making the RV a truly original set of scriptures, even more transparent than the final version published under Smith's supervision.

-You may loose track of time while reading with the RV’s ease-of-use features.
-The RV has no columns, no cumbersome cross-references, and no paragraph breaks at every verse — just like the originals — and instead has mini-verse numbers in the paragraphs, which provide a smooth, seamless reading experience that invites a spiritual feast.
+3. Formatted significantly - The RV contains no columns, no cumbersome cross-references, and no paragraph breaks at every verse — just like the originals — and instead has mini-verse numbers in the paragraphs, which provide a smooth, seamless reading experience that makes it easy to lose track of time while reading and easier to see the larger narrative within the scriptures.
+After reading the RV, it can be challenging to return to choppy verses on columns.

 Read before you buy.